Standard hotel (double rooms) with en-suite bathroom in Kathmandu and Pokhara.

 Take care not to drink water from unknown sources.
 You can refill your bottles using boiled water (or bring water purification tablets).

-The best time to visit this area is between May and October, the Mustang region being sheltered from the monsoon by the mountains.
-The days can be hot (up to 30°) and the nights are cold.
+The best time to visit this area is in the months of February, March, April, and May or November, to avoid the monsoon months.
 Please remember that the weather is always changeable at high altitude, and the winds can be strong.